 Door-to-door salesman, to youngster sitting on front porch: "Is your mother home?"

 Youngster: "Yes, she is."
 Salesman (after knocking for several minutes): "I thought you said your mother was home."
 Youngster (skipping off): "She is-but this isn't my home."
+Warren Bebout the office.
+The youngster pondered this for a moment then asked, "Well, why don't they just put him in a slower group?"

 The first grader asked his mother why his father brought home a briefcase full of material each night.
-She explained that he had so much work to do that he couldn't get it all done at the office.
+She explained that he had so much work to do that he couldn't get it all done at